-In order to maintain state and national accreditation, the USAO Teacher Education Program is evaluated every seven years by both the Oklahoma Commission for Educational Quality and Accountability (OEQA) formerly Oklahoma Commission for Teacher Preparation and the Council for the Accreditation of Education Preparation (CAEP) formerly National Council for Accreditation of Teacher Education.
+In order to maintain state and national accreditation, the USAO Teacher Education Program is evaluated every seven years by both the Oklahoma Commission for Educational Quality and Accountability (CEQA) formerly the Oklahoma Office of Educational Quality and Accountability (OEQA) and the Council for the Accreditation of Education Preparation (CAEP) formerly National Council for Accreditation of Teacher Education (NCATE).
 These accreditation groups require that teacher education programs use current and established research to create a rationale for what is taught in each certification program and that these programs meet specific demanding standards for both candidates and faculty.
 The USAO Teacher Education Program has been continually accredited by the state since its inception in 1953, and by NCATE from 1962 -2016.
-Continued accreditation by OEQA/CAEP was achieved in 2017.
+Continued accreditation by CEQA/CAEP was achieved in 2017.